Virgin Logo

 Virgin Logo 1978

 The firm signed with the Sex Pistols.
-Their leader John Lydon was against using what he considered a hippie sign on the band’s records.
-The search for a new logo that would represent the band’s essence and fit in well with the other possible clients of the company began.
+Their leader, John Lydon, was against using what he considered a hippie sign on the band’s records.
+The search for a new logo that would represent the band’s essence and fit well with the company’s other clients began.

 Promising graphic artist Ray Kyte was brought in to create a logo, and he suggested the well-known logo (they say he wrote it on a napkin).
 Subsequently, the mark was used for other clients and all areas of Virgin’s business.

 The word, handwritten and underlined with a single line, was just that.
-The lettering soars steeply, conveying the recklessness of the Sex Pistols and reflecting the company’s values.
+The lettering soars steeply, conveying the Sex Pistols’ recklessness and reflecting the company’s values.
 It conveys a commitment to providing the best service, the latest technology, and everything admirable.

 The second end of the V is like reaching for the sky.
-It shows the desire of the Virgin to conquer new peaks, both figuratively and literally (the purchase of aircraft, the creation of balloons, and blimps were on the way).
-It reminds me of the element of a raised hand, which is usually at concerts of rock bands.
+It shows the Virgin’s desire to conquer new peaks, both figuratively and literally (the purchase of aircraft, the creation of balloons, and blimps were underway).
+It reminds me of the raised-hand gesture, usually seen at rock concerts.
 The V is also like the symbol of victory used by the hippies.

 The blurring of the font was added to the logo in the nineties.
 The word was spray-painted on a wooden board and looked very original.
 The lettering seemed to consist of individually sprayed blotches.
 The management liked the version and started using it.
 The board still hangs in the executive director’s office.